Dr. Nader Shabahangi and EHI are recipients of The Charlotte and Karl Bühler Award from SHP!

 Existential-Humanistic Practice

-EHI specializes in Existential-Humanistic therapy (E-H) professional enrichment programs, training, and events for both licensed professionals & graduate students.
+EHI specializes in Existential-Humanistic therapy (E-H) professional enrichment programs, training, and events for both licensed therapeutic professionals & graduate students.

-At the heart of EHI’s existential psychotherapy training programs is its Experiential Training Course Retreat.
+At the heart of EHI’s existential psychotherapy training programs is the Experiential Training Course Retreat.
 During this retreat, attendees experience an immersion in the Existential-Humanistic perspective and have the opportunity to develop therapeutic skills in a safe, supportive and intensive residential setting.

 In-Person Experiential Training Retreat